hpe-dev-incubator/hpe-dev-portal/content/blog/automating-operations-on-dscc-using-ansible-playbooks.md

 Let's look at a sample of the host file.
 Ansible playbooks contain a list/array of tasks that will be performed sequentially.
 The below code snippet has the following tasks.

-1. Creation of host
+1. **Creation** of host

+   In this block, the input request parameters are provided under the section ‘data’.
+In this sample, only required fields for the REST API call are provided such as name, initiator_ids, user_created flag, and operating system.
-2. Update a host
+2. **Update** a host

+   In an update request, one can update the name, and change the initiators.
+These input parameters can be provided under the ‘data’ section.

-3. Delete a host
+3. **Delete** a host

+   To delete a host, all you need to provide is the name of the host.

    ```yaml
    ---